 Both the airbag and belt tensioner systems operation is constantly monitored electronically.
-The control lamp will light up for a few seconds # every time the ignition is switched on (self-diagnosis).
+The control lamp $\mathscr X$ will light up for a few seconds every time the ignition is switched on (self-diagnosis).

-The system must be checked when the control lamp $\mathfrak Z$:
+The system must be checked when the control lamp $\ensuremath{\mathfrak{A}}$:

-- · does not light up when the ignition is switched on, - turns off after 4 seconds after the ignition is switched on - . turns off and then lights up again after the ignition is switched on - lights up or flashes while the vehicle is moving.
+- does not light up when the ignition is switched on, - turns off after 4 seconds after the ignition is switched on - turns off and then lights up again after the ignition is switched on - illuminates or flashes while the vehicle is moving.